We don’t need to go there, right?

 And wipe off that halo effect with the diet sodas.
 I see people become holier-than-thou about sugar-saturated sodas and then later pop open a can of Diet Coke.
 Artificial sweeteners trick your taste buds into craving sweet things instead of feeling satisfied with the natural sweetness of, say, fresh blueberries.

-Think diet soda keeps you thin or help create fast fat loss?
+Think diet soda keeps you thin or helps create fast fat loss?
 Guess again.
 A study at the University of Texas made some shocking discoveries.
 Researchers found people who drink just one diet soda were 65% more likely to be overweight, that two or more diet sodas raised your odds of becoming obese, and – are you ready for this – people who drank diet soda had a greater chance of becoming overweight than regular soda drinkers.

 How could those zero-calorie sodas add up around your waistline?
 One reason involves mental trickery as you “make up” the calories you save on less-than-healthy foods.
 For instance, say you switched from regular Coke to diet soda, and you pop four cans a day.
 You saved over 600 calories, which could “buy” you a Starbucks low-fat apple cinnamon muffin, right?
 Those calories creep back in the back door.